Ghrafkly/Personal-Vault/Uni/Applied Practice 1/Assessment 2.md

 * Masks its existence, very hard to detect
 * Removal can be difficult, if not impossible
 * Used for spying
+* Can be installed on anything digital
+	* Computers
+	* Power transformers
+	* Phones
+	* Speakers
+* Does not require internet access
+	* In certain cases, it could be installed on a machine that does not have access to the internet and reconfigure it so the rootkit can access the internet while the machine and use can't.

 ### Types of Rootkits
 * User-mode
 	* Runs in ring 3
 	* Can modify the standard behaviour of programs
+* Hypervisor
+	* Runs in ring 1
+	* Creates a virtual machine, where the rootkit can intercept all hardware and software calls made between the system and user
 * Kernel-mode
 	* Runs in ring 0
 	* Highest operating system privileges